Ono-Katsuki/Consolidate-Repository-Files-into-Markdown/README.md

 python main.py
 ```

-Follow the prompts to enter the GitHub repository (in the format `owner/repo`) and the desired output filename.
+The script will display a list of your repositories.
+Enter the number corresponding to the repository you want to convert.

 ## Output